1987–88 NFL playoffs: NFC: Washington Redskins 21, Chicago Bears 17

 Early in the fourth quarter, Washington drove into the Bears' red zone and sent their special teams unit to attempt a 35-yard field goal.
 Backup quarterback Jay Schroeder, who was the holder on the play, called an audible for a fake field goal, but due to the roaring crowd at Soldier Field, his receivers didn't hear the call.
 As a result, he had no one to throw to after the snap, and slipped on the 25-yard line while trying to run for a first down.
 Chicago then took over and drove to the Washington 14-yard line.
 But with just over nine minutes left in the game, McMahon's pass was intercepted by Barry Wilburn in the end zone.
 Later on, McMahon was intercepted again, this time by Dennis Woodberry at the Chicago 43.
 Three plays later, Washington attempted to put the game away with a quarterback sneak on fourth and inches, but Williams was stopped short with 1:13 left, giving the Bears one last chance to drive for a winning score.
 However, the Redskins defense again rose to the occasion, forcing Walter Payton out of bounds one yard short of the first-down marker on fourth down and 8.

 This was the final game in the Hall of Fame career of Payton, who rushed for 85 yards and caught three passes for 20 yards.
-With this win, Joe Gibbs advanced to his fourth NFC Championship Game in his seven years as the Redskins head coach.
+With this win, Joe Gibbs advanced to his third NFC Championship Game in his seven years as the Redskins head coach.

 This game, along with the earlier win by the Vikings over the 49ers, would mark the first time the No. 1 and No. 2 seeds in a conference both lost.
 The feat has only been done twice more, in the AFC in the 2006–07 NFL playoffs with the Colts and Patriots beating the Ravens and Chargers, and again in the NFC in the 2008–09 NFL playoffs with the Cardinals beating the Panthers and Eagles defeating the Giants.

 This was the seventh postseason meeting between the Redskins and Bears.
 Both teams split the previous six meetings.